Felipegalind0/Felipegalind0/README.md

 [![](https://github-readme-stats.vercel.app/api?username=Felipegalind0&show_icons=true)](https://github.com/Felipegalind0)

 - 👀 I’m interested in Drones, Photogrammetry Applications, WebXR Development in  Babylon.js and more.
 - 🧑‍💻 Coding is my passion.
-I hate working with hardware, but I guess I'm good at that too.
+I hate working with hardware, but I guess I'm ok at that too.
 -  🙃I’m currently living in Minneapolis, and frankly I don't like it, Duluth is better.
 -  ⚡ Fun fact: I dropped a phone from the Golden Gate...
 -  🇨🇴 I was born in Colombia and speak fluent spanish.